-Message ID: 2B2B2214 Text Domain < domain name > time out during the power-on sequence Description Domain status information.
+Message ID: 2B2B2214

+Text Domain < domain name > time out during the power-on sequence

+Description Domain status information.

 Actions Wait until the domain turns to the "INACTIVE" state then power ON the domain.
-See Powering ON a Domain [Etherweller and the second of If the problem persists, contact your Customer Service Engineer.
+See Powering ON a Domain If the problem persists, contact your Customer Service Engineer.

 Comments